-The DHCP option 82 enables a DHCP relay agent to insert specific information into a DHCP request packets when forwarding client DHCP packets to a DHCP server and remove the specific information from a DHCP reply packets when forwarding server DHCP packets to a DHCP client.
+The DHCP option 82 enables a DHCP relay agent to insert specific information into DHCP request packet when forwarding client DHCP packets to a DHCP server and remove the specific information from a DHCP reply packets when forwarding server DHCP packets to a DHCP client.
 The DHCP server can use this information to implement IP address or other assignment policies.
 Specifically the option works by setting two sub-options: